-5.2.3 Water Quality
+5.2.2 Water Quality

-Groundwater quality and seawater quality or product water quality has no baseline data to compare with.
-However, the data obtained for the purpose of this study indicate that the marine water quality is in pristine condition and that there are no hypersalinity issues at the brine discharge location.
-The groundwater sample taken at or close to the powerhouse fuel handling area indicates that there is currently no contamination of the groundwater lens from the fuel handling activities.
+Groundwater quality and seawater quality has no baseline data to compare with.
+However, the data obtained for the purpose of this study indicate that the marine water quality is in pristine condition and that there are no hyper salinity issues at the brine discharge location.
+The groundwater sample taken at or close to the powerhouse fuel handling area indicates that there is no contamination of the groundwater lens from fuel handling activities.